epicserve/s3-backups/README.rst

 --------

-S3 Backups provides easy scripts that system administrators can use to backup data from programs likes PostgreSQL, MySQL, Redis, etc. Currently S3 Backups has scripts for backing up PostgreSQL and Redis.
+S3 Backups provides easy scripts that system administrators can use to backup data from programs likes PostgreSQL, MySQL, Redis, etc.

 Installation
 ------------